 - Password changing in the extreme

 - Advantage:

 - Snooping login provides no useful information

 - Only a stale previous password

-- Approach S/KEY, author: Leslie Lamport
+- Approach:

 - Choose a secret phrase and the number of one time passwords required.

 - Each password is generated via re-applying a oneway function

 - Passwords are then used in reverse order

 - Easy to compute the previous password, but not the next.